daveisagit/blocksets/docs/index.md

 - update the version in `pyproject.toml`
 - add a tag commit

-Once pushed github actions will
+Once pushed/sync'd, github actions will

-- run test coverage
+- run test coverage and upload results to codecov
 - deploy to pypi

+Use the following either of

-`bump-my-version bump patch`
+- `bump-my-version bump patch`
-`bump-my-version bump minor`
+- `bump-my-version bump minor`
-`bump-my-version bump major`
+- `bump-my-version bump major`

 ## TODO - Reminders